 - compass for geometry

-- Park City Library card
+- Summit County Library card

 Fall is a good time to shop for deals on camping equipment for this year's family camp-outs in September and May.
 You and your child should have a tent, sleeping bag, a flashlight, an emergency whistle, good hiking shoes and rain gear.
+Students take weekly field trips and are outside in all kinds of weather.
+We believe there is no such thing as bad weather, just bad clothing!

 The Elementary Outdoor Curriculum